SarahBass/ArduinoRoboCar/README.md

 Ultrasonic Eyes : Written to change color when object is within range based on centimeters.
 Red for close object, Green for no object or far object.

 >The ultrasonic eyes often misread incoming distance data.
-Some sort of simple hamming code program might make it smoother.
+Some sort of simple code to take the average might make it smoother.

 Gesture Sensor and LCD Screen-
 Pins: VL GND VCC SDA SCL and INT(2) on expansion board are connected to Arduino Uno original pins and use of VCC from bluetooth port.